 Bridgton Academy has partnered with a primary care practice that is located within walking distance of campus.
-The team at North Bridgton Family Practice will see our students for same-day appointments should further medical attention be warranted.
+The team at North Bridgton Family Practice and Walk-In Clinic will see our students for same-day appointments should further medical attention be warranted.

 Students are allowed to keep medications in their room and are expected to self-administer unless there are contraindications to this practice (prescription and non-prescription meds).
 It is recommended that students bring a lockbox to campus for the storage of medication and other valuables.